zakward/vschool-workshops/lvl3memegen1/README.md

 ## Vite

 Vite stands as a powerful build tool and development server tailored for web applications, including React.
 Utilizing native ES modules, Vite ensures rapid development by enabling quick loading times during coding.
 It streamlines the production build process, delivering efficient and optimized bundles for deployment.
 Developers can benefit from near-instant server starts, effective hot module replacement (HMR), and seamless integration with React.

-To integrate Vite with React:

-1. Set up a Vite project using the provided CLI.
-2. Develop React components as usual, enjoying enhanced HMR.
-3. Leverage Vite's development and production modes for optimal efficiency.

-Vite represents an invaluable tool to elevate the development experience while working with React applications.